 I was first introduced to the idea of standing desks months earlier when visiting a friend in Los Angeles and saw her husband’s standing desk setup in his home office.
 He stood at his desk all day, doing the yoga tree pose in between to give one of his legs a break.
 He loved it and told me that his posture had improved.

 I was sold.
 My lower back and my shoulders always felt tight at the end of the day and I usually felt fatigued on my way home from the office even though I eat fairly well and exercise regularly.
 Turns out there is research to back up my feelings–in fact sitting for a long period of time is so bad for you that some have called sitting the new smoking.

 On the first day, I definitely felt that my body was protesting from standing for several hours.
 My legs felt numb and my lower back felt tired.
 It was so bad that on my way home during rush hour, I pushed an elderly woman out of the way so I could get a seat in the subway.

 But I persisted.
 I thought of the ceviche and the cash at the end of the line.
 I kept standing.

-After a week, executive editor Noah Robischon took pity on me and bought a chef's mat to provide relief to my feet.
-The cushion definitely helped but at times I found myself marching in place at times to keep my blood flowing.
+After a week, executive editor Noah Robischon took pity on me and bought a chef’s mat to provide relief to my feet.
+The cushion definitely helped but at times I found myself marching in place to keep my blood flowing.